kkoomen/vim-doge/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 READ THIS BEFORE YOU CONTINUE: please fill in the information below and make sure to test your bug by using the minimal vimrc provided below.
-If you can't reproduce the bug with a minimal vimrc then your issue is mostly not relating to this plugin, therefore this issue might be closed immediately.
+If you can't reproduce the bug with a minimal vimrc then your issue is mostly not related to this plugin, therefore this issue might be closed immediately.

 1. Create file `vim-doge.vimrc` with: